-The important influence of by-pass roads can be found on Figure 5.
-The city of Mělník has a very low number and growth of inhabitants in last 40 years if compared to Ostrava, e.g.; however, numbers of measured vehicles leaving and coming to both cities are similar.
+The important influence of by-pass roads can be found on Fig. 6.
+The city of Mělník has a very low number and growth of inhabitants in last 40 years if compared to Ostrava, as an example; however, numbers of measured vehicles leaving and coming to both cities are similar.
 Mělník does not have any by-pass road and is situated on the direction among Prague and other important Czech cities.
-Analyzing Kolín and Hradec Králové, their traffic intensity and number of inhabitants show analogue situations.
+Analyzing Kolín and Hradec Králové and/or Plzeň, their traffic intensity and number of inhabitants show analogue situations [3].

-Figure 5 a, b.
+Figure 6 a, b.
 Comparing of the traffic intensity (a) since 1968 to 2005 and number of inhabitants (b) in similar periods (till 1991)